By Lellith Garcia

 Ensure cleanliness of the rooms or properties you are offering.
 Have an in-house services or on-call Eastern Suburbs cleaners who will clean right away after check-out of customers or in-between stays of longer-staying customers.

 Fresh sheets and towels are a must for your customers.
 Take to laundry right away those with 1-2 days stay upon check-out and request of the longer-staying clients.
 You can have an in-house laundry service or have some laundry services do it for you.
 Whichever is more economical for you.
+A commercial laundry service would be the best hands off decision if you were considering what is less work for you.

 Keep track of your utility’s expenses.
 Before buying appliances, make sure that they are energy-saving types to save in the long run for the utility expenses rather than save on the purchase prices of the appliances – since energy-saving appliances are expensive compared to their ordinary-type counterpart.